djtlb/BeatsPro/README.md

 ---

-**Made with ❤️ for music lovers and AI enthusiasts**
+**Made with ❤️ by Beat Addicts for music lovers and production professionals**

-*Last updated: 2024 - All components debugged, optimized, and cleaned*
+*Beat Addicts v2.0 - All components debugged, optimized, and ready for professional music production*